 (i) Locational setting - India: size and area.
 Present importance of the location of India with reference to the Indian Ocean Rim countries and the Northern and Western frontiers.
-Comparison with China and Australia.

 Extent, position with reference to latitude and longitude, length of coastline and frontiers with neighbouring countries.
 The locational advantages of India in the Indian Ocean and as a subcontinent.